Here in the south, outdoor living means lots of cook outs!

 Today, along with some of my southern blogging friends, I’m sharing a summer sunflower wreath and some new porch lanterns.

 We are continuing our fun series: “Oh My Word, would you look at that… Outdoor Living”

 Be sure to check out what Christy, Laura, Debbie, and Melissa have going on today.
 I will have all of the links to their blogs at the end of the post.

 I love making wreaths, which I am sure you are aware!
 This one is some what different from all of the one’s I’ve made in the past BUT I love it!
-I already had the wreath, wire, yellow dot grosgrain ribbon, and burlap ribbon.
-I just picked up the fake sunflowers and greenery.
-I spent a total of $7 for those.
+Since I already had the wreath, wire, yellow dot grosgrain ribbon, and burlap ribbon this was a bonus.
+I purchased fake sunflowers and greenery.

 I cut the stem length depending on how far out from under the wire I needed them to stick out.
 For the sunflowers up closer to the center, those stems are short.

 Keep layering based on how full you want your sunflower wreath to be.

 I hung the wreath onto an over the door wreath holder with raffia ribbon.

 We also updated our porch lights and to say I am thrilled us an understatement!
 I was at Lowe’s on Saturday with my husband getting wire for another project and saw these by accident.